varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-trunk.rst

 Type conversion functions in VMOD std
 =====================================

-There are new type-conversion functions in :ref:`vmod_std(3)`, reworked to make them more flexible and easier to use.
-These new functions now also accept suitable numeral or quantitative arguments.
+The existing type-conversion functions in :ref:`vmod_std(3)` have been reworked to make them more flexible and easier to use.
+These functions now also accept suitable numeral or quantitative arguments.

 * :ref:`vmod_std.duration`
 * :ref:`vmod_std.bytes`